proxmox/proxmox-backup/docs/backup-client.rst

   bin        boot       dev        etc        home       lib        lib32 ...

-The interactive recovery shell is a minimal command line interface that utilizes the metadata stored in the catalog to quickly list, navigate and search for files in a file archive.
+The interactive recovery shell is a minimal command-line interface that utilizes the metadata stored in the catalog to quickly list, navigate and search for files in a file archive.
 To restore files, you can select them individually or match them with a glob